RedDoorz raises $70M to expand its budget hotel network in Southeast Asia – TechCrunch

-Singapore-based budget hotel booking startup RedDoorz is tiny in comparison to fast-growing giant Oyo.
-But it is holding its ground and winning the trust of an ever growing number of investors.
+Singapore-based budget-hotel booking startup RedDoorz is tiny in comparison to fast-growing giant Oyo.
+But it is holding its ground and winning the trust of an ever-growing number of investors.

-On Monday, the four-year-old startup announced it has raised $70 million in Series C financing round, less than five months after it closed its $45 million Series B. The new round, which is ongoing, was led by Asia Partners and saw participation from new investors Rakuten Capital and Mirae Asset-Naver Asia Growth Fund.
+On Monday, the four-year-old startup announced it has raised $70 million in a Series C financing round, less than five months after it closed its $45 million Series B. The new round, which is ongoing, was led by Asia Partners and saw participation from new investors Rakuten Capital and Mirae Asset-Naver Asia Growth Fund.

 The startup, which has raised $140 million to date, has been seeing “tremendous interest from investors, so it is decided to do a back-to-back rounds,” said Amit Saberwal, founder and CEO of RedDoorz, in an interview with TechCrunch.